West Virginia Mountains

 Learn old-time skills and fresh, new methods in a hands-on way with in-person mentorship from fellow CITR friends.
-Classes will include cheesemaking, preserving, soapmaking, breadbaking, candlemaking, homemade beauty products, and simple woodworking.
+Workshops will include cheesemaking, preserving, soapmaking, breadbaking, candlemaking, natural skin care, spinning, felting and fulling, quilting, container gardening, mushroom log inoculating, apron making, dulcimer playing, painting, goat milking/husbandry, and power tools.
 Take home fun and functional know-how for self-sufficient living and old-fashioned crafting–and take home what you make, too.

 Dive into the joy of home cheesemaking!
-In soft cheese classes, experience making your own mozzarella from start to tasting in the class.
-Classes will also include butter-making as well as demonstration and sampling of other soft cheeses including creme fraiche, fromage blanc, and mascarpone.
+In soft cheese workshops, experience making your own mozzarella from start to tasting.
+Workshops will also include demonstration and sampling of other soft cheeses such as creme fraiche, fromage blanc, and mascarpone.
 Learn the fundamental techniques to prepare you to make any kind of soft cheese at home.

-Hard cheese classes will prepare you with the basic how and why of milk, cultures, rennet, cheese presses (homemade and spring-weighted), as well as the basic supplies and equipment to set up a home cheesemaking kitchen.
-In each class, we will make a hard cheese from pot to press, and you will learn how to set up a cheese cave at home for aging to perfection.
-You will leave this class with hard cheese demystified, ready to go home and make your own.
+Hard cheese workshops will prepare you with the basic how and why of milk, cultures, rennet, cheese presses (homemade and spring-weighted), as well as the basic supplies and equipment to set up a home cheesemaking kitchen.
+In each workshop, we will make a hard cheese from pot to press, and you will learn how to set up a cheese cave at home for aging to perfection.
+You will leave this workshop with hard cheese demystified, ready to go home and make your own.

 Take the plunge into soapmaking–step by step!